Role of Translational Noise in Motility-Induced Phase Separation of Hard Active Particles: Results

 From Eq.~\eqref{normCSD}, the value of $c_a\phi\Pe/c_d$ that leads to a pure power-law ($\alpha=0$) is \beq \left(\frac{c_a\phi\Pe}{c_d}\right)_c = \sum_{k=1}^N k^{1-\omega} \sim N^{2-\omega}. \eeq Since one observes clustering with finite values of $\phi \,\mathrm{Pe}$, and in systems with very large $N$, this implies that $\omega \gtrsim 2$, something verified in the fittings shown in Figure \ref{fig:CSDFit}.

 Values of $\omega > 1$ contradict the intuitive expectation that $S_k \propto k^\omega$ should approximate the number of disks at the perimeter of a $k$-cluster.
 This expectation implicitly assumes that attachment and detachment events occur independently.
-The observed deviation suggests the presence of correlations in these processes, e.g., the attachment or detachment of dimers and trimers, as illustrated in the video provided in the Supporting Information.
+The observed deviation suggests the presence of correlations in these processes, e.g., the attachment or detachment of dimers and trimers, as illustrated in the video provided in the Supporting Information~\cite{supplementary_video}.
 These correlations are effectively captured in our single-particle model for the CSD via the parameter $\omega$.

 When analyzing the frequency of occurrences for clusters of different sizes across multiple snapshots, we observed that the distribution of occurrences closely resembles a binomial distribution.
 We therefore fitted the model CSD, Eqs.~\eqref{statCSD} and \eqref{normCSD}, to the numerically averaged data using a maximum likelihood estimator based on the binomial distribution (instead of Gaussian); see Appendix~\ref{fitting_si} for details.
-Figure~\ref{fig:CSDFit} illustrates three representative examples of these fits and the values of $\alpha$ and $\omega$ obtained.
-These figures show the CSD around the critical value of $\phi$ for the chosen values of $v_0$ and $D_T$.
-Based on the results of Fig.~\ref{fig:PhsDiag}, we expect the CSD to show a similar transition as $D_T$ is varied.
+Figure~\ref{fig:CSDFit} illustrates representative examples of these fits for three values of $\phi$, with the values of $\alpha$ and $\omega$ obtained.
+It shows the onset of macro-clustering, evidenced by the emergence of a peak in the CSD at large cluster sizes.

+Figure~\ref{dtw}(a) illustrates the effect of varying translational diffusivity $D_T$, at fixed $\phi$ and Pe, on the CSD parameters $\alpha$ and $\omega$.
+The parameter $\alpha$ (blue curve) is positive within the range $D_T \in [0.36, 1000]\,[a^2/\tau]$, indicating the occurrence of MIPS.
+This positive region reflects the reentrant behavior induced by changes in $D_T$.
+Correspondingly, the parameter $\omega$ peaks within the same interval, presumably due to MIPS-enhanced correlations in particle attachment and detachment events.
+Panels (b)--(d) in Fig.~\ref{dtw} provide representative snapshots illustrating this $D_T$-driven reentrant scenario.